russellbits/ia-writer-templates-catalog/static/basic-markdownsyntax.md

-# The Somewhat Condescending Guide to Markdown
+# A Raccoon's Guide to Markdown

-The above is a 1st level header that is created by typing `# The Quixotic Guide to Markdown` into a text document.
+The above is a 1st level header that is created by typing `# A Raccoon's Guide to Markdown` into a text document.
 With the right converter, you'll be able to convert that markdown to nicely formatted HMTL.
 In this case, you'd end up with `<h1>The Quixotic Guide to Markdown</h1>` which some people think is harder to type than `# The Quixotic Guide to Markdown`.
 I'm one of those people.

 Also, there should really only be one of these headers.
 It's like a book title—you just need one. *And* if you have a good title, you don't need a colon and then some dumb title that more specifically and less creatively explains the title.